 Nashville Composer Collective was born in late the summer of 2012 in homes, classrooms, and coffee shops, with eventually as many as 27 members meeting to encourage composition of new works and provide a venue for their performances.
 Our members include studio players, career artists, music faculty, and many other supporters in various roles.
 They’re involved throughout the US and abroad.

 NCC’s inaugural concert was on October 27, 2013.
-Twelve concerts since then have been given, showcasing twenty-one composers employing orchestras of various sizes, from chamber groups to 29 players.
+Thirteen concerts since then have been given, showcasing twenty-one composers employing orchestras of various sizes, from chamber groups to 29 players.
 Over 80 world premiers have been performed.

 We're grateful for your financial

 Kristen is a media composer, Sundance Fellow and a classical pianist with a master of music in theory and composition.
 In addition to scoring many film projects, she has her own songs placed in several films and has written music for a Los Angeles-based theater improv company.
 Her website is kristenbaum.com

 Roger is a Muse-Seeker who defies pigeon-holing.
 He toots trombone, croaks vocally, and writes more words and notes than he can keep track of with either organic or silicon-based storage facilities.
 His two sojourns in Nashville followed desperate escapes from college in Iowa (1966-1971) and Disneyland (1985-2010).
 He swears he will never leave again.